EthanOrlander/tabapp/README.md

 ---

-*I have abandoned this project as Wealthsimple Cash will solve the same problems*
+*I have abandoned this project as Wealthsimple Cash will solve the same problems (I joined WealthSimple)*

 # TabApp